blakeembrey/node-language-detect-exec/README.md

 # Language Detect Exec

-Automatically execute a file in a known programming language based on [language-command](https://github.com/blakeembrey/node-language-command).
+Automatically execute a file in a known programming language based on the filename from [language-command](https://github.com/blakeembrey/node-language-command).

 ## Installation